octokit/octokit.net/docs/demos/exploring-pull-requests.md

 file (most popular at the top).
 This then gives me a list of pull requests that I can review as a group.

-**Code**

-I'm using the Octokit.Reactive package as this helps represent the flow than tasks.

 ```
 using System;
 using System.Collections.Generic;